hellynakrani/PatternMaster-c/README.md

   A B C
     A B
       A

-✅ 4. pattern_alpha_diamond.c
+✅ 4. pattern_alpha_diamond.c (🔴 Hard)

-A symmetric diamond made of alphabets with mirrored left and right parts
+A symmetric diamond made of alphabets with mirrored left and right parts.

       A
     B A B
   C B A B C